 Thanks to pacesetters in transparency, we’re experiencing incredible advances in patient care in top hospitals all over the country.
 The availability of information has prompted executives to ask themselves, “How do we compare?”
 Hospital CEOs of tomorrow know that mending people and managing care means demystifying medicine and embracing practices that link front-line staff, nurses, physicians and administrators to one common focus: the patient experience.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: leadership, penn state, service, transparency in hospitals
+Sign up here.Tags: CEO, leadership, penn state, service, transparency in hospitals